How will upgrading your water heater help clear our air?

 - New construction homes are not eligible.

 - Only natural gas water heaters, including tankless water heaters, are eligible.

 - Water heaters must be professionally installed.

-- Water heaters installed by the home owner/purchaser will be ineligible.
+- Water heaters installed by a home owner or individual without a current, state issued professional license (plumber, contractor, handyman or comparable) will be ineligible.

 - All rebated water heaters are subject to an on-site inspection at the discretion of UCAIR staff.